 Explore the park’s urban center

 📍 Google Maps | Phone: +1 403 762 1200 | Website

 If you’re looking for a nature break and want a relatively more urban experience for a day, then consider all that downtown Banff has to offer.

-Speaking of museums, if you want to learn a little bit more about the Rocky Mountains then check out the Banff Park Museum, the Whyte Museum of the Canadian Rockies, or the Buffalo Nations Luxton Museum.
+No matter your budget, there are plenty of attractions in Banff including shopping, restaurants, art galleries, and museums.
+In particular, if you want to learn a little bit more about the Rocky Mountains then check out the Banff Park Museum, the Whyte Museum of the Canadian Rockies, or the Buffalo Nations Luxton Museum.

 As for Banff art galleries, The Carter – Ryan gallery is not to be missed.
 Showcasing the art of indigenous artist Jason Carter, this art gallery is a staple in Canmore and the town of Banff.

 Additionally, if you’re looking for something a little different, I recommend paying a visit to the Banff Centre for Arts and Creativity where you’ll find art, festivals, concerts, and workshops.

 👉 Looking for more things to do in Alberta?
 Then check out our comprehensive Alberta Travel Guide!

 📍 Google Maps | Phone: +1 403 762 1550 | Website | Hours: Open 24 hours | 👉 Johnston Canyon Icewalk tour

 Featuring waterfalls, ink pots, and stunning rock crevices formed by thousands of years of erosion, Johnson Canyon is one of the most popular locations in Banff to go hiking.